Missile05/erlcPY/README.md

+# Deprecation Notice
 > [!IMPORTANT]\
-> This project has been abandoned, however a new project has been started: https://github.com/Arimuon/LibertyPY
+> This project has been abandoned by the main developer, however **a new project has been started** by a contributor: https://github.com/Arimuon/LibertyPY

 ---------